Schoolforbasics/runbooks/AnacondaRepository.rst

 :Note: The $INSTALLER_PATH variable must be set to the location of the Air Gap media as displayed below.
 The $INSTALLER_PATH is the parent directory to the **anaconda-suite** directory.
 See examples below:

-1. For Air-Gap pen drive media:
+1. For Air-Gap pen drive media mounted on `/installer`:

 .. code-block:: bash